 Research Assistant Cards

 Have a student research assistant who will be ordering or borrowing books for you?
-Find out how to get them an assistant card here.
+Email [email protected] to find out how to get them an research assistant card.

 Colby, Bates, and Bowdoin